 1. Heat oven to 350.
-Spray 8 or 9 inch square pan with cooking spray.
+Spray a 9 x 13 inch baking dish with cooking spray.

 2. In heavy saucepan, heat filling ingredients over low heat, stirring frequently until chocolate is melted and mixture is smooth.

-3. In large bowl, mix flour, ½ c. oats, baking powder, baking soda, and salt.
+3. In large bowl, mix flour, oats, baking powder, baking soda, and salt.
 Set aside.

 4. In medium bowl, stir egg, brown sugar, oil and vanilla with fork until smooth.

-5. Stir liquid mixture into flour mixture until blended.
+5. Add liquid mixture to flour mixture and stir until blended.

-10. Bake 20 to 25 minutes or until top is golden and firm.
-Cool completely, about 1 hour.
-We cooled ours for about five minutes in the fridge.
-They were cut-able, no prob.
+11. Bake 20 to 25 minutes or until top is golden and firm.
+Cool completely, about 1 hour, before cutting into squares.